 Swimming World Magazine explains that swimmers can reap major benefits in the pool from strength and cross training on land.
 With so many options, it is important to evaluate the type of exercise you are doing out of the pool to ensure it will best benefit your stroke rate, pull, and kick.

-Yoga is an excellent training addition for competitive swimmers because its movements yield flexible, supple muscles with a full range of motion.
-Yoga posturing also will work muscles in the upper back and shoulders and compensate for the over-development of the pectorals in the chest from swimming.
+Yoga done by itself is a great workout.
+Yoga is an excellent training addition for competitive swimmers because its movements yield flexible muscles with a very wide range of motion.
+Yoga also helps work out the muscles in the upper back and shoulders, where swimmers typically experience pain from their repetitive swimming motions.
 Yoga emphasizes controlled breathing, an essential part of every swimming stroke.
-Swimming and yoga are more alike than you might think, and go hand in hand with each other.
+Swimming and yoga are more alike than you might think, and they are great complements to each other when it comes to your training.

-UnderWater Audio writes that any type of running is beneficial to swimmers.
-Whether it be distance, interval, or hill training, running is a great way to train for mental and aerobic stamina.Runners tend to have lean, muscular bodies with a low body-fat percentage.
-This is ideal for swimming as well, since both sports require efficiency over bulky muscle mass.
+UnderWater Audio explains that any type of running is beneficial to swimmers.
+This could be distance running, hill training or anything in between.
+Because runners tend to have lean, muscular bodies, they are ideal candidates for swimming as well.
 Running also promotes mental stamina, since it is physically grueling and repetitive, much like swimming.
 Building mental strength and choosing to keep going after exhaustion will generate discipline in the pool.

 This one may seem like a no-brainer but water polo is a great complement to swimming.
 Aside from the obvious (swimming), it helps the swimmers get a good feel of how their bodies move in the water.
 It can also help strike a balance between keeping a swimmer in the pool year round, but not making them swim monotonous laps year round.